bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

     println!("Version: {}", version);
 }
 ```
 *Note: for `println!` we can insert additional characters in the brackets to modify the how the output is displayed. `{:?}` will give us the debug output.
-As long as the variable type implements the `Debug` trait, we can see the debugging printout for that variable.*
+As long as the variable's type implements the `Debug` trait, we can see the debugging printout for that variable.
+Not sure what a trait is?
+Don't worry we'll talk about them a bit more in chapter 8.
+For now, what this means is that only certain types offer a debug output.
+Fortunately, the slice reference type is one of them.*

 We can now see a printout of the bytes in addition to the version: